samuel-book/samuel_shap_paper_1/_sources/paper/6_appendix.md

 <img src="./images/09_compare_thrombolysis_by_feature.jpg" width="800"/>

+*Observed use of thrombolysis by feature value in the top (blue) and bottom (red) 30 thrombolysing hospitals as assessed by predicted thrombolysis use in a 10k cohort of patients.*

 ## Artificial patients

 We use artificial patients to investigate controlled changes to patients, and see how many hospitals are predicted to give thrombolysis.